-Most people in the United States of America take for granted the basic necessities in life such as access to clean water, a toilet and basic sanitation services.
+Most people in the United States of America take for granted the basic necessities of life such as access to clean water, a toilet and basic sanitation services.
 According to the World Bank, Haiti has a population of over 10 million people with only about 30% of the population having access to a toilet.
 Many impoverished nations suffer from similar circumstances; India has a population of 1.34 Billion where less than 28% of the population has access to a toilet and cholera claims thousands of lives there every year.
-For many of us living in the United States, it’s hard for us to make the connection with having “access to a toilet” and the difference it could make in the life of a little Haitian girl whether she receives an education and independence or she is locked down by poverty and subjugation.
-For women, the gravity of contaminated water is even more severe because polluted water leads to women and children dying from childbirth-related infections in Haiti at an alarming rate every year, a health crisis that’s uncommon in wealthy developing countries like the United States of America.
-The lack of sanitation services is one of the main factors in the spread of cholera.
-We can make a difference in the lives of the Haitian people if we try!
+For many of us living in the United States, it’s hard for us to make the connection with having “access to a toilet” and the difference it could make in the life of a young Haitian girl whether she receives an education and independence or she is locked down by poverty and subjugation.
+For women, the gravity of contaminated water is even more severe because polluted water leads to women and children dying from child birth related infections in Haiti at an alarming rate every year, a health crisis that’s uncommon in wealthy developing countries like the United States of America.
+The lack of access to clean water is the main factor in the spread of deadly cholera.
+You can make a difference in the life of a young Haitian girl.

 The CWH charity has a core goal of $40,000 a month to build 400 bio-sand filters each month for 400 families which will provide clean water for 4,000 people.
 CWH builds, delivers and installs the bio-sand filters as seen below and provides a salaried technician (the program creates JOBS!!!) who visits each home at least three times a year and provides maintenance and repairs for each unit.

-Our 2017 goal for the “Organic Resume” Project is to become a $500 Bronze Level Recurring Monthly Sponsor and to build 60 bio-sand filters for 60 families in Haiti and provide clean water for 600 people annually.
-The potential enormity of saving 600 lives from cholera and other diseases is simply a HUGE impact beyond the scope of our average daily sense of awareness here in the United States of America where we are fortunate enough to have cheap and quick access to all types of clean drinking water: Distilled, Spring, Alkaline, Raspberry-Flavored, Carbonated, Electrolyte, etc. and most of us here in the United States never have to second guess where we will get fresh clean water tomorrow.
+The 2017 Core Goal for the “Organic Resume” Project is to accomplish a Bronze Level Recurring Monthly Sponsorship with Clean Water for Haiti which will allow us to facilitate the development of 60 bio-sand filters; one per a household in Haiti which would provide clean water for up to 600 people annually.
+The potential of saving 600 or more lives from cholera and other deadly waterborne diseases is simply a huge enormity beyond the scope of our average daily sense of awareness here in the United States of America where we are fortunate enough to have cheap and quick access to all types of clean drinking water: Distilled, Spring, Alkaline, Raspberry-Flavored, Carbonated, Electrolyte, etc. and most of us here in the United States never have to second guess where we will get fresh clean water tomorrow.

-CWH invests net proceeds back into Haiti through the development of these bio-sand filters which are built and manufactured on the island of Haiti and provides training programs to educate people about the benefits of clean water and the use of bio-sand technology.
+CWH invests net proceeds back into Haiti through the development of these bio-sand filters which are built and manufactured on the island of Haiti and provides training programs to educate the citizens of Haiti about the benefits of clean water and the use of bio-sand water filtration.
 All of the materials such as cement, sand and gravel are purchased on the island.
 With the exception of the tubing and diffuser basin (Step 2 below) which can be difficult to find, the materials used to build each unit are purchased in Haiti.

 CWH employs and trains technicians in Haiti to build the sustainable bio-sand filters which cost about $100 USD each.
 The “Organic Resume” project’s goal is to help them build 60 bio-sand filters in 2017, one per a Haitian household.